kc-li/Tonal_Aspects_CSW/README.md

 # Tonal_Aspects_CSW

-The files are supplementary materials associated with the paper: Li, Bryant & Nguyen (2023): Tonal effects in code-switching: A  comparative study of English/Cantonese, Mandarin and Vietnamese. *Submitted for Review.*
+The files here are supplementary materials associated with the paper: Li, Bryant & Nguyen (2023): Tonal effects in code-switching: A  comparative study of English/Cantonese, Mandarin and Vietnamese. *Submitted for Review.*

 The three python scripts with prefix 'process_' show how we process the corpus data.